artsy/artsy.github.io/_posts/2016-09-06-Milestone-on-OSS-by-Default.markdown

 {% expanded_img /images/oss-milestone/force-oss.png %}

-It had been 9 months since the last commit to the public repo, and so auditing the commits was a matter of investigating into configuration files, and seeing what's changed since the last pubic commit.
+It had been 9 months since the last commit to the public repo, and so auditing the commits was a matter of investigating into configuration files, and seeing what's changed since the last public commit.

 Next up, we renamed the current `force` repo to `force-private`.
 This was to keep the old issues and PRs around after we moved to working in the public.
 With `force` now available we re-named the already public project.